 It’s also a good idea to keep their nails nice and trim, and to check their ears from time to time as they can easily get dirty which can lead to infections.
 Your vet or groomer may need to give their ears a regular clean since this requires a little know-how and specialist tools.
 You can brush their teeth at home, and your vet may want to check their dental health from time to time, too.

-Since they’ve got retrieving and swimming instincts in their make-up, you might find your labradoodle brings back some unpleasant smells with them from a walk–a bath with some smelling shampoo will be just the ticket.
+Since they’ve got retrieving and swimming instincts in their make-up, you might find your Labradoodle brings back some unpleasant smells with them from a walk; a bath with some lightly scented (and pet-safe) shampoo will be just the ticket.

 When he couldn’t get a family to foster and train the blended litter, he did a little marketing work—he stopped calling them crossbreds and started hailing the breed as a new, allergy-free guide dog.
 There was instant interest in the “new breed” of dog, the Labradoodle.